mies/wercker-perceptor/views/build.md

 ## $git push

-When new code is pushed to git, Wercker get's a notification.
+When new code is pushed to git, Wercker receives a notification.

 ## Get code

-The repository is retrieved, together with any git submodules.
+The repository is retrieved, alongside any git submodules.

 Wercker needs permission to the repository.
 You can add the user 'wercker' to your project with read rights.

 ## Setup Environment

-A new sandbox is created to run the build.
+A new sandbox is created in which the build is run.

 Wercker tries to determine which programming language is used.
 When no language can be determined, it falls back to "blank", a simple sandbox.